-- 23.DO NOT use power tool in presence of flammable liquids or gases. - 24.DO NOT operate the tool if you are under the influence of any drugs, alcohol or medication that could affect your ability to use the tool properly. - 25.
-Dust generated from certain materials can be hazardous to your health.
-Always operate saw in well-ventilated area and provide for - 26.
-WARNING People with proper dust removal.
+- 23.DO NOT use power tool in presence of flammable liquids or gases. - 24.DO NOT operate the tool if you are under the influence of any drugs, alcohol or medication that could affect your ability to use the tool properly.

+materials can be hazardous to your health.
+Always operate saw in wellventilated area and provide for proper dust removal.